ConorMalone14/SortManager/README.md

 Enter option:
 ```
 This first input requires a number that exists on the menu.
 If it is not a number or outside this range it will ask you to try again.
+If you enter -1 at any of the inputs it will exit the program
 ```
 Enter length of array to automatically generate:
 ```